carpentries/carpentries.org-archive/_posts/2019/11/2019-11-04-local-team-japan.md

 from Software Carpentry as an Instructor, showed my demo for a web page of a Japanese git lesson, and got a few laughs for showing Doraemon and Nobita (popular adventuring anime characters) documenting their space travels.

 From there we've assembled a core team of translators and started translating lessons into Japanese.
+I met several other seasoned instructors in Yokohama through the Software Carpentry mailing list and pitched the idea to the Tokyo R community and things grew from there.
+Our new members include from my previous labmate in New Zealand, new colleagues on another campus, and people who reached out online.
 We've had several people join us from the existing international Carpentries community through twitter and the mailing lists but members at the moment are based in Japan and are more confident in R. We are grateful for the support of the Tokyo R community for their support but for this reason, we have fewer active translators on other lessons at this stage.
 We will discuss the technical details of how we manage translations and our current progress in a [separate post](2019-10-07-translations-in-japanese).

 ## Getting Involved in the Japanese Community